LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       predicate clause is being executed.

    dynamic binding
-      Runtime lookup of a predicate declaration and definition to verify the validity of a message (or a :term:`super call`) and find the predicate definition that will be used to answer the message (or the super call).
+      Runtime lookup of a predicate declaration and definition to verify the validity of a :term:`message` (or a :term:`super call`) and find the predicate definition that will be used to answer the message (or the super call).
 Also known as *late binding*.
 See also :term:`static binding`.

    static binding
-      Compile time lookup of a predicate declaration and definition when compiling a message sending call (or a :term:`super call`).
+      Compile time lookup of a predicate declaration and definition when compiling a :term:`message` sending call (or a :term:`super call`).
       Dynamic binding is used whenever static binding is not possible (e.g. due to the predicate being dynamic or due to lack of enough information at compilation time).
 Also known as *early binding*.
 See also :term:`dynamic binding`.

    lambda expression